Frequently Asked Questions

 How many of my credits will transfer?

-Up to 60 credits from a regionally accredited two-year institution and up to 75 credits from a regionally accredited four-year institution may transfer with you to AU.
-An overall maximum of 75 semester hours may be transferred toward a bachelor's degree from a combination of credit sources.
+Up to 60 credits from a regionally accredited two-year institution or regionally accredited four-year institution may transfer with you to AU.

 Additionally, all courses must meet the following requirements in order to transfer: